CMS modified NCD 94 for electrotherapy treatment of Bell's Palsy, effective March 7, 2026. Here's what billing teams need to know.

 CMS Electrotherapy for Bell's Palsy Coverage Criteria and Medical Necessity Requirements 2026

-The treatment itself involves applying electrical stimulation to affected facial muscles.
+The policy describes the service clearly.
+Electrotherapy for Bell's Palsy involves applying electrical stimulation to affected facial muscles.
 The goal is to provide muscle innervation and prevent muscle degeneration.
-A device generating electrical current with controlled frequency, intensity, waveform, and type — either galvanic or faradic — is used alongside a pad electrode and a hand applicator electrode.
-Clinically, some providers and patients find this compelling.
-Medicare doesn't care.
-The medical necessity bar was never cleared.
+A device generating electrical current — with controlled frequency, intensity, waveform, and type (galvanic or faradic) — is used with a pad electrode and a hand applicator electrode.

 CMS Electrotherapy for Bell's Palsy Exclusions and Non-Covered Indications

-The entire service category is excluded.
-CMS does not cover electrotherapy for the treatment of facial nerve paralysis under any circumstances currently recognized in NCD 94.
+The exclusion here is total.
+CMS does not cover electrotherapy for the treatment of facial nerve paralysis under any clinical scenario described in NCD 94.

 Coverage Indications at a Glance